linsyking/meow-lang/docs/MR.md

 # Multiple Replacement

 It is easy to replace one string with another in meow.
 However, when you want to replace multiple strings with multiple strings, it is not that easy.
-This is because the replacement is done in a single pass.
+This is because the replacement is done one by one.

 For example,